 Wheat Flour, Vegetable Oil, Sugar, Raising Agents (Ammonium and Sodium Bicarbonates, Disodium Diphosphate), Salt, Glucose Syrup, barley Malt Flour.

-- University/College students ALWAYS move out of home and mostly go to an entirely different state.
-While some university students in AUS do live on campus, it is far more common to live at home, go to work and move out when you get married.
-This is particularly common in European cultures.
-In the US however it would be completely unusual to stay at home and would most likely be referred to a “loser”…in Australia we call it being “smart” 😉
+- University/College- Uni students almost ALWAYS move out of home after graduating high school and mostly go to an entirely different state in which they were raised.
+While some University students in Australia do live on campus, it is far more common to live at home while simultaneously holding down a job.
+In the Australian-European culture it is only acceptable to move out once you get married.
+Although some rebellious young adults have rebutted this tradition (including myself) it is far more common than not.
+Comparatively, in the US, it would be completely unusual to stay at home while going to Collage, especially living with your parents after you graduate indefinitely, and your decision being dependent on marriage.
+You would most likely be referred to a “loser”…in Australia we call it being “smart” 😉

 - Culture- Americans don’t identify themselves by their culture.
 Presumably due to their earlier settlement.
 Unless you are an immigrant it is very rare to identify a person by their heritage.
 I find this one so fascinating because in Australia that would be one of the very first things that we would know about someone.
 So much so, that we would know what a strangers heritage was before we even knew their name.
 Australia is a vastly multicultural place, with people sharing their differing perspectives, values and traditions openly.
 Sure, the U.S is referred to as a “large melting pot” of cultures and people, but in my experience it is far less culturally expansive when compared to Australia.
 Certain States and Cities do have greater diversity such as Los Angeles, New York, Texas and New Jersey but when it comes to the Mid-West, let’s just say I get excited when I come across people with different cultural backgrounds.